gvwilson/teachtogether.tech/_chapters_en/pck.md

 patterns are listed on the [Roles of Variables website][variable-roles], which also includes examples of each:

-Fixed value:
+- **Fixed value:**
-: A data item that does not get a new proper value after its initialization.
+  A data item that does not get a new proper value after its initialization.

-Stepper:
+- **Stepper:**
-: A data item stepping through a systematic, predictable succession of values.
+  A data item stepping through a systematic, predictable succession of values.

-Walker:
+- **Walker:**
-: A data item traversing in a data structure.
+  A data item traversing in a data structure.

-Most-recent holder:
+- **Most-recent holder:**
-: A data item holding the latest value encountered in going through a succession of unpredictable values, or simply the latest value obtained as input.
+  A data item holding the latest value encountered in going through a succession of unpredictable values, or simply the latest value obtained as input.

-Most-wanted holder:
+- **Most-wanted holder:**
-: A data item holding the best or otherwise most appropriate value encountered so far.
+  A data item holding the best or otherwise most appropriate value encountered so far.

-Gatherer:
+- **Gatherer:**
-: A data item accumulating the effect of individual values.
+  A data item accumulating the effect of individual values.

-Follower:
+- **Follower:**
-: A data item that gets its new value always from the old value of some other data item.
+  A data item that gets its new value always from the old value of some other data item.

-One-way flag:
+- **One-way flag:**
-: A two-valued data item that cannot get its initial value once the value has been changed.
+  A two-valued data item that cannot get its initial value once the value has been changed.

-Temporary:
+- **Temporary:**
-: A data item holding some value for a very short time only.
+  A data item holding some value for a very short time only.

-Organizer:
+- **Organizer:**
-: A data structure storing elements that can be rearranged.
+  A data structure storing elements that can be rearranged.

-Container:
+- **Container:**
-: A data structure storing elements that can be added and removed.
+  A data structure storing elements that can be added and removed.

 ## How Do Novices Debug and Test? {#s:pck-debug}